SimonChong/Linny/README.md

 ## Getting Started

-When you have the prequsites in place you can follow the steps below to get the ad server running.
+When you have the perquisites in place you can follow the steps below to get the ad server running.

 1. Download the latest copy of Linny
-	- go get ....(TODO URL and command to download latest)
+	- go get github.com/SimonChong/Linny
 2. Run Linny
-	- linny ....(TODO go command to run Linny)
+	- linny -serve

 ### Quick Start

 1. Create a new directory ```mkdir adServer```
 2. Run the linny initialization command ```linny -init``` (this will create all the necessary files)
 4. Run the linny server ```linny -serve```
+5. Open your browser and go to ```localhost:8000```
-3. Modify and add files until your creative is ready
+6. Modify and add files until your creative is ready

 ### Ad Folder Structure